How Long Does Adderall Last?

-Adderall has been in use since 1996.
-It is a stimulant, which is the most widely prescribed and most effective type of drug to treat ADHD.
-However, while the drug has been approved for the treatment of ADHD and narcolepsy, as well as for some other uses, some people abuse adderall.
-And substance abuse of any kind, including prescription stimulants like adderall, can have dangerous effects.
+Since its introduction in 1996, Adderall has become the most widely prescribed and effective drug for treating ADHD.
+However, while the drug has been approved for the treatment of ADHD and narcolepsy, as well as for some other uses, some people abuse Adderall.

 Adderall can still be detected in your system long after you’ve taken it.
 It usually lasts a few hours, depending on the dosage you consume.
 Your metabolism and weight will also play a role in how long Adderall stays in your system.

 Here's how far back various drug tests can detect if you've used Adderall: